How to Apply

 - PhD in Molecular Microbiology and Immunology

 Should choose the PhD Biomedical Sciences in Public Health as the degree designation in SOPHAS.
 You can then choose to apply to one or both degrees.
 Admission decisions will be made separately by each degree program.
-In your personal statement, please clearly express why you are interested in applying to your selected program(s).
+In your statement of purpose and objectives, please clearly express why you are interested in applying to your selected program(s).

 Please review the Bachelor's/Master's website for application instructions.

 Applicants interested in attending a limited number of courses use the non-degree application through Student Accounts.